 For someone who has always been involved with the arts and who has lived in San Francisco for the past two decades, working on a farm in Southern Oregon is quite a different way of life.
-However, it is one Wendy Testu is relishing.
-She currently is dividing her time between her parent’s Greyback Farm in Grants Pass and her home in the Bay area.
+However, it is one that Wendy Testu is relishing.
+She currently divides her time between her parent’s Greyback Farm in Grants Pass and her home in the Bay area.
 She will live here full-time in the summer, and when her daughter, Lolita, finishes high school, Wendy plans to live in Southern Oregon year-round.

 “It’s a lifestyle choice for me,” says Wendy who founded The Rogue Traders at Greyback Farm in 2014.
 Her company sells savory tarts, duck eggs and grass-fed lamb, all sourced primarily from Greyback Farm.
 “I love the quiet and the scenery of Southern Oregon,” she says.”

 An avowed outdoorswoman who enjoys paddle boarding, camping and hiking, Wendy attended South Medford High School.
 Her parents, Pam and Dan Zaklan, are retired Medford educators who decide to go into gardening and farming after retirement.
 “We have a symbiotic relationship,” Wendy says of her parents.
 “They are very supportive of me, and when they want to take some time off (from the farm) to travel, I can be there.”